sinanshi/hic_report_16/report.md

 providing open source software solutions.

-The
-RSDG started getting involved in this project from February 2016 with the mission of bridging this gap by providing sustainable readable software interface.
+TheRSDG started getting involved in this project from February 2016 with the mission of bridging this gap by providing sustainable readable software interface.

 There is a crucial step from the data to research which is the software that Critical care research modelling activities

-* the workflow
-# The Road Map of Critical Care: from XML files to research available data.

 # what have we done?